SankalpGupta2001/online-quiz/README.md

 Note :

-For questions db.json and finaldb.json, I take these questions from my current project ( "QUESTIONS PARSER": this project is my academics project. so from here only I have taken all questions and added them to the assignment).
-I have worked for one year before on this project so I feel good to add questions from there as for reference in this assignment.
+For questions in  db.json and finaldb.json, I have these questions from myself  so I feel good to add these questions for reference in this assignment.